praveendecode/US_HPI_Prediction/README.md

   ### Feature Importance :

    -  After training the Random Forest Regressor model, the feature importance analysis has done to reveal the predictor variables that contributes more when predicting target variable.

+  # Results

+   - Model Fit (R2 Score): 99.87%
+   - MAE (Mean Absolute Error): 1.39
+   - RMSE (Root Mean Squared Error): 2.37
+   - The Random Forest Regressor demonstrated superior performance in minimizing errors and capturing the variance in the target variable compared to other models